 Your empty (or if you still have a child at home) nest is about to be re-feathered.
 As you’re preparing for Thanksgiving —shopping for dinner, re-stocking the fridge with the foods you haven’t bought since your freshman left for college — you might be picturing a return to the routines and expectations you had three months ago.

-In fact, you are about to greet someone whose experiences, perceptions, and expectations have changed, and who has been working to build a home at college.
+You are about to greet someone whose experiences, perceptions, and expectations have changed and who has been working to build a home at college.
 For you, this is a homecoming.
 For your offspring (note we didn’t say “child.”
 There’s a reason for that), this is about leaving one home (or almost home) for another.

 This is bound to cause a disconnect — but it doesn’t have to be a surprise.
 And with thought, care, empathy, and communication, you can make this visit — and future reunions under your roof — a success.